Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-\subsection{Non-superefficiency}
+\subsection{Non-Superefficiency}

-In this section, we verify the non-superefficiency condition in Corollary \ref{corollary:non-superefficiency}.
-We first introduce the following notations:
+In this section, we verify the non-superefficiency condition in Corollary \mainref{corollary:non-superefficiency}.
+For $k\in\{0,1\}$, denote $\Delta_{t,k}(\bv)=y_t(k)-\iprod{\xv_t,\bv}$.
+We further introduce the following notation for simplicity:

-In Proposition \ref{prop:pred-regret}, we have shown that the upper bound of the prediction regret is sublinear.
-The following lemma further establishes that the lower bound of the prediction regret is also sublinear.
+In Proposition \mainref{prop:pred-regret}*, we showed that the expected prediction regret admits a sublinear upper bound.
+However, this result does not exclude the possibility that the expected prediction regret could be substantially negative (for example, $\E{\newpredregret_T} = -T$).
+The following lemma further establishes that the expected prediction regret is sublinear in magnitude.